Managing Pregnancy at Work

 For example, additional risks can arise from; lifting & carrying; excessive sitting or standing without adequate breaks; and toxic substances.

-This online course help managers understand how to best manage pregnancy at work and comply to regulations.
+This online course helps managers and staff understand how to best manage pregnancy at work and comply to regulations.

 In the workplace, there are many hazards that may affect the health of a pregnant woman, or the developing child she carries, and so pregnant employees and their employers have certain mutual responsibilities.

-The aim of this course is to raise the awareness of risks for the mother and help ensure managers are competent to carry out pregnancy risk assessments and implement the findings.
+The aim of this course is to raise the awareness of risks for the mother and help ensure managers are competent to carry out pregnancy risk assessments.